 Emerging contaminants like 1,4-dioxane pose unique remediation challenges.
-Companies and the environmental engineering consulting firms they hire to remediate sites contaminated by these compounds are often faced with technologies that are unable to achieve consistent results or solutions that are too expensive to maintain.
-ECT2 has developed a synthetic media treatment system that efficiently and effectively removes 1,4-dioxane and a broad range of other VOCs from Superfund, aerospace, general manufacturing, landfill, and heavy industry sites throughout the United States and abroad.
-These systems have produced reliably steady, non-detectable effluent concentrations for 1,4-Dioxane and other VOCs commonly encountered in remediation applications.
+Companies and the environmental engineering consulting firms that they hire to remediate sites contaminated by these compounds are often faced with technologies that are unable to achieve consistent results or solutions that are too expensive to maintain.
+ECT2 has developed a synthetic media treatment system that efficiently and effectively removes 1,4-dioxane and a broad range of other VOCs from Superfund, aerospace, general manufacturing, landfill, and heavy industry sites throughout the U.S. and abroad.
+These systems have produced reliably steady, non-detectable effluent concentrations for 1,4-dioxane and other VOCs commonly encountered in remediation applications.

-1,4-Dioxane is a solvent used in products such as paints and lacquers and in processes such as organic chemical manufacturing.
-Previous extensive use of 1,4-dioxane with 1,1,1-trichloroethane (TCA) as a stabiliser and corrosion inhibitor means it is likely to be present at TCA-contaminated sites; however, technologies such as air stripping, that are effective for treating chlorinated solvents are often ineffective for treating dioxane.
-Due to the contaminant’s high solubility, low potential to partition from the dissolved phase to vapour, and low affinity for organic matter in soil, groundwater is the primary medium of concern for 1,4-dioxane.
+1,4-dioxane is a solvent used in products such as paints and lacquers and in processes such as organic chemical manufacturing.
+Previous extensive use with 1,1,1-trichloroethane (TCA) as a stabilizer and corrosion inhibitor make it likely to be present at TCA-contaminated sites; however, technologies, such as air stripping, that are effective for treating chlorinated solvents are often ineffective for treating dioxane.
+Due to the contaminant’s high solubility, low potential to partition from the dissolved phase to vapor, and low affinity for organic matter in soil, groundwater is the primary medium of concern for 1,4-dioxane.
 Among the most mobile organic contaminants in the saturated zone, it may be found farther downgradient than the leading edge of a solvent plume.

 Likely to be